 Engineering collaborated as part of the EGI Programme Committee and contributed to shaping the Programme of the business track sessions at the EGI Conference held in May 2015.
-They prepared and delivered a dedicated presentation "Marine/Maritime Market Analysis - Initial Findings for the iMarine Case" as part of the “Engaging SMEs” session organized with other contributors from GRNET and AgroKnow at the EGI Conference held in May 2015.
-The dedicated presentation described the iMarine initiative, being its diverse services and the communities they serve, along with initial market size figures of the marine industry and growth opportunities.
-An abstract was prepared and submitted “Market analysis of agri-food sector and, the fishery and marine sciences data analysis sector” to the EGI Community Forum 2015 to be held in November.
+They prepared and delivered a dedicated presentation, "Marine/Maritime Market Analysis - Initial Findings for the iMarine Case", as part of the “Engaging SMEs” session organized with other contributors from GRNET and AgroKnow at the EGI Conference held in May 2015.
+The dedicated presentation described the iMarine initiative, being its diverse services and the communities they serve, along with initial market size figures of the marine industry and its growth opportunities.
+An abstract, “Market analysis of agri-food sector and, the fishery and marine sciences data analysis sector”, was prepared and submitted to the EGI Community Forum 2015 to be held in November.
 The session is jointly organized with GRNET, with contribution from AgroKnow and CNR.
 Finally, a market analysis of the fishery and marine sciences data analysis sector research activities was done.
-Specifically, investigation of the data analysis sector in Europe and worldwide, planning of activities/interviews to gather information in regards to potential of the sector, stakeholders and respective interests, and insights into value chain and revenue streams.
+Specifically, investigation of the data analysis sector in Europe and worldwide, planning of activities/interviews to gather information in regards to the potential of the sector, stakeholders and respective interests, and insights into value chain and revenue streams.

 Issues and Treatment

-Following issues have been identified within NA2 work package:
+The following issues have been identified within NA2 work package and mitigation action were proposed (or taken)

 Task: NA2.1

 Issue: The Communications Officer hired at the beginning of the project has left after only a few months on the role, due to unforeseen circumstances.
 Although the general objectives of the NA2.1 task have all been fulfilled (i.e., nothing was neglected), the throughput rate of some activities has been compromised.
-This affected, in particular, ‘writing’-based activities that require manpower to look for stories, interviewing and reporting, and writing.
+This affected, in particular, ‘writing’-based activities that require manpower to look for stories, interviewing and reporting, and writing articles ( or “writing them down”).
 The number of published case studies, in particular, has suffered.

 Treatment: A new vacancy announcement has been published towards the end of the period covered in this report.
 EGI.eu aims to interview and hire a new person for this role during the first half of the next reporting period.